-However, in Seido about five to eight years is typical.
+However, in Seido about five to eight years is typical for students training a few hours a week, in between other life commitments.
 Some students may take ten years or more; others may take only a few years.

 It is important to keep in mind that attaining Black Belt level is not a completion of training; it is in fact just the beginning.